Who is Elma Pazar? Meet the Love Island series 5 contestant and eyelash technician

 Meet Elma Pazar…

 Who is Elma coupled up with on Love Island?
-Elma has partnered up with perpetually unlucky-in-love Anton.
+Elma was partnered up with perpetually unlucky-in-love Anton, but after just a few days in the villa she was voted off the island.

 Age: 26